arximboldi/lager/doc/architecture.rst

 ~~~~~~

 The user interacts with the application by typing characters.
 Each of
 these characters represents one command.
-In a way, each character is
+In a way, each character can
-can be considered *action*.
+be considered *action*.
 However these actions are specific to the
 user interface, we need to transform them to the actions corresponding
 to model operations.